Zeros2112/Basic_RAG/README.md

-# Basic RAG System with Flask and Sentence Window Indexing
+# RAG System with Flask
-This repository contains code for building a basic Retrieval-Augmented Generation (RAG) system using Flask and Sentence Window Indexing.
+This repository contains code for building a Retrieval-Augmented Generation (RAG) system using Flask.

 ## Overview
 The system allows users to upload a document, build a Sentence Window Index, and query the system for responses.
 It utilizes Flask for the web interface and integrates the OpenAI language model for document processing.